East Asian finless porpoise: Conservation

 The primary danger to the species is environmental degradation.
 Except for being briefly hunted after World War II due to the lack of seaworthy fishing boats, finless porpoises have never been widely hunted in Japan.
 It is a species protected since 1930 at the area around Awajima Island, Takehara and this coverage had since been extended to all Japanese coastal waters.
 A decline of over 50% over the last three generations has been noted in the species, and it is thus classified as Endangered.
 This decline is largely thought to be a consequence of intensified fishing activity, which has caused large amounts of porpoises to be entangled in gillnets.
 Habitat loss and pollution are also thought to be major threats.

 Local conservation groups in Korea, such as at Yeosu, have started campaigning for the protection of the local populations.
 It is classed as a protected species in the country.

-In captivity

-Finless porpoises have commonly been kept in Japan, as well as China and Indonesia.
-Ninety-four in total have been in captivity in Japan, eleven in China, and at least two in Indonesia.
-Japan has had three establishments designated for breeding them, and there have been five recorded births.
-Three, however, died moments after birth, but two survived for several years.